 Advance Trade Facilitation

 Around the globe, trade facilitation is increasingly seen as a top priority.
-Often referred to as the “plumbing” of international trade, trade facilitation consists of reforms to make the movement of merchandise from one country to another faster, cheaper, and more reliable.
+At times referred to as the “plumbing” of international trade, trade facilitation is shorthand for reforms to make the movement of merchandise from one country to another faster, cheaper, and more reliable.

-As international trade grows relative to GDP, the efficiency of trade logistics becomes more important.
+As international trade has become more important to the U.S. economy and those of other countries, the efficiency of trade logistics becomes more important.
 Rising competition and falling tariffs in markets around the globe have laid bare the cost of inefficient customs and ports.
 In fact, studies have shown that inefficient trade logistics in many developing countries adds anywhere from 5% to 25% to the cost of trade.

 A country’s competitiveness in world markets can advance notably with a focus on trade facilitation.
 Singapore, for example, has been identified by the World Bank as a world champion in this realm: it takes just four documents, $400, and an average of five days for a shipping container to clear Singaporean customs.
 In Chad, by contrast, the same exercise takes more than 100 days and costs approximately $5,500, according to the World Bank’s “Doing Business” project.

-According to a recent World Bank report entitled Connecting to Compete: Trade Logistics in the Global Economy, trade facilitation runs the gamut from “customs procedures, logistics costs, and infrastructure quality to the ability to track and trace shipments, timeliness in reaching destination, and the competence of the domestic logistics industry.”
+According to the World Bank’s Logistics Performance Index, trade facilitation runs the gamut from “customs procedures, logistics costs, and infrastructure quality to the ability to track and trace shipments, timeliness in reaching destination, and the competence of the domestic logistics industry.”

-While the trade facilitation agenda has traditionally focused on customs and infrastructure, the “Connecting to Compete” report suggests that liberalizing services markets is equally important.
+While the trade facilitation agenda has traditionally focused on customs and infrastructure, the World Bank suggests that liberalizing services markets is equally important.
 High-quality, competitive private services such as trucking, warehousing, and customs brokerage make supply chains more robust and reliable, which in turn contributes to greater investment and more export opportunities.

-Specific reforms that major trading companies have identified include greater use of information technologies and electronic delivery of customs information, harmonizing data requirements for export and import declarations, reviewing the bond guarantee requirements for expedited release of goods from customs, and swift clearance for low-risk imports.
+Specific reforms that major trading companies have identified include greater use of information technologies and electronic delivery of customs information, harmonizing data requirements for export and import declarations, moving toward commercially meaningful de minimis levels, reviewing the bond guarantee requirements for expedited release of goods from customs, and swift clearance for low-risk imports.

 Increasingly, big trade agreements are difficult to conclude and slow to arrive.
 Trade facilitation offers a large potential payoff that can deliver benefits quickly.
 It should be a top priority in the years ahead.